mhansen/graphviz-docs/content/en/docs/attrs/rotate.md

 types:
 - int
 used_by: G
+description: If `rotate=90`, sets drawing orientation to landscape
 ---
-If `rotate=90`, sets drawing orientation to landscape.

 {{< dot_card header="Rotations">}}
 digraph {